Playing DnD 5e

 Sometimes when you perform an ability check, one of your proficiencies may apply.
 In these cases, you add your Proficiency bonus to the check in addition to your ability modifier.

-In some cases, the DM may call for an ability check with a specific skill.
+In some cases, the DM may call for an ability check with a specific skill while playing.
 Any character may attempt an ability check, even if they are not proficient with the skill, but without proficiency you do not add your proficiency bonus to the check.
 These checks are denoted in writing by the ability score’s name, followed by the specific proficiency in parentheses.
 For example: Wisdom (Perception), or Intelligence (Mason’s Tools).

 When you attempt to hit an enemy with a weapon or with some spells, you will make an attack roll.
 When making an attack roll, you will roll a d20, add your attack bonus, and compare the result against the target’s AC.